Nikkei rises after ECB's decision; chip-related shares tumble

 The brokerage firm said it expects memory makers to scale back their capex plans, which will likely cause Tokyo Electron’s operating profit to miss its guidance in the year ending March 2019.

-The downgrade dented sentiment among other chip-related companies, with Advantest Corp (6857.T) shedding 3.6 percent and Shin-Etsu Chemical (4063.T) declining 2.4 percent.
+The downgrade dented sentiment among other chip-related companies, with Advantest Corp shedding 3.6 percent and Shin-Etsu Chemical declining 2.4 percent.